nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Format**: `find n/STUDENT_NAME` (or) `find i/STUDENT_ID` (or) `find m/MODULE_CODE`

 * The student whose name, student id or module code is specified after the `find` command will appear in the resulting list.
+* Search fields must be exact matches in order for the `find` command to display the result.
+For example, given a student John in TAPA, `find n/John` will successfully display this student but not `find n/Joh` or `find n/Jo`.

 **Example**:
 * `find n/John`